Project poster guidelines

 Designing Your Project Poster

 Youth Science Canada has developed resources to assist you in creating your project poster.
 These resources are available to CWSF finalists in the YSC Portal.
-After signing in, navigate to "My Documents" to access the resources.
+After signing in, navigate to "Support Centre" to access the resources.

 1. CWSF PowerPoint & Canva Poster Templates & Supporting Video: A compelling poster is essential for presenting your project effectively.
 The CWSF PowerPoint and Canva Poster Templates provide a professionally designed layout that you can customize with your project information, ensuring your presentation catches the eye of judges and attendees.
 In collaboration with Mike Morrison, PhD, there is also a video explaining the science behind this poster template.